ceberz/riaction/README.md

     riaction :event, :name => :write_a_review, :trigger => :create, :profile => :user, :params => Proc.new{|record| {:length => record.text.length}}

-...or the name of an instance method (which ought to return a hash)
+...or the name of an instance method (which ought to return a hash):

     riaction :event, :name => :write_a_review, :trigger => :create, :profile => :user, :params => :stats